7047 - 專題設計 英授 Taught in English

 This is an advanced design studio for MArch II students, which will be conducted in English and consists of three parts.
 The first part is related to international competition projects, which normally takes place within one-month period in the beginning of the semester.
 The second part will be a three months design studio project, which will cover issues of digital analysis of spatial structure and social outcomes, digital design and tectonic constructions, users body experience in both macro and micro environmental levels, and finally the sustainability issue of building performance and design strategies, etc. The last part is scheduled in the last two weeks of the semester and it will be an out reach exhibition project, which will display all students’ design works from the second part of the design studio project.

 This is an advanced design studio for MArch II students, which will be conducted in English and consists of three parts.
-The first part is related to international competition projects, which normally takes place within one-month period in the beginning of the semester. second part will be a three months design studio project, which will cover issues of digital analysis of spatial structure and social outcomes, digital design and tectonic constructions, users body experience in both macro and micro environmental levels, and finally the sustainability issue of building performance and design strategies, etc. The last part is scheduled in the last two weeks of the semester and it will be an out reach exhibition project, which will display all students' design works from the second part of the design studio project.
+The first part is related to international competition projects, which normally takes place within one-month period in the beginning of the semiconductor.
+The second part will be a three months design studio project, which will cover issues of digital analysis of spatial structure and social outcomes, digital design and tectonic constructions, users body experience in both macro and micro environmental levels, and finally the sustainability issue of building performance and design strategies, etc. The last part is scheduled in the last two weeks of the semester and it will be an out reach exhibition project, which will display all students’ design works from the second part of the design studio project.

 參考書目 Reference Books